vercel/pkg/README.md

     --public             speed up and disclose the sources of top-level project --public-packages    force specified packages to be considered public --no-bytecode        skip bytecode generation and include source files as plain js --no-dict            comma-separated list of packages names to ignore dictionaries.
-Use --no-dict=* to disable all dictionaries
+Use --no-dict * to disable all dictionaries
     -C, --compress       [default=None] compression algorithm = Brotli or GZip
 ```